Ahmed-Khodja/Line_of_sight_application/Readme.txt

 Current limitations
 Currently the application has the following limitations -

+This application requires internet access for Google Earth data.
 Earth curvature is calculated, assuming that the Earth is a perfect sphere Only Google Elevation API is currently supported
 Only natural terrain is accounted for.
 This application does not take foliage or man-made objects/buildings into account